 In the case of any cancer, it is possible that you may be treated with radiation and/or chemotherapy.
 The side effects of these medications can cause dry mouth, prevent you from taking care of your teeth the way you did before treatment, cause frequent vomiting, and change the types of food you eat.

-Dry mouth allows cavities to form and grow very quickly (See FAQs Why is dry mouth so destructive? and What should I do about dry mouth?).
+Dry mouth allows cavities to form and grow very quickly.
 Frequent vomiting softens and damages tooth enamel, leading to decay and erosion.
 It is important to see your dentist regularly during your treatment and use of high-fluoride toothpaste or fluoride trays can be highly beneficial to prevent dental problems during treatment.

 Dry mouth is not only uncomfortable but can also lead to severe decay very quickly.
 There are a number of ways to alleviate dry mouth symptoms and a few things to absolutely avoid while experiencing dry mouth.